Tasty Recipes for the Home Cook

 Can other kinds of meat be used?

 This dish can also be made with beef, pork, or shrimp.
-Any of the meat can be made using the ground version.
+Any of the meats can be made using the ground version.
 Swap out the chicken broth for beef broth if you’re making ground beef chow mein.

 Chicken Chow Mein Sandwich